veronica-principato/mein-portfolio/README.md

 This project helped me understand:
 - DOM manipulation
 - Event handling
 - Basic JavaScript logic

-### Rechner
+## Calculator

-Dieser Rechner kann einfache Berechnungen durchführen (Addition, Subtraktion, Multiplikation, Division).
+This calculator can perform simple calculations (addition, subtraction, multiplication, division).
-Ich habe gelernt, wie man mit Zahlen arbeitet und Eingaben überprüft (z.B.
-Division durch 0).
+I learned how to work with numbers and validate inputs (e.g., division by 0).

-## Was ich gelernt habe
+What I learned:
-- Grundlagen von HTML und CSS
+-Basics of HTML and CSS
-- Arbeiten mit JavaScript
+-Working with JavaScript
-- Umgang mit Events
+-Handling events
-- Dynamische Erstellung von Elementen im DOM
+-Dynamically creating elements in the DOM
-- Einfache Logik und Fehlerbehandlung
+-Basic logic and error handling

 ## Goal